zpz/zpz.github.io/_posts/2017-12-03-scoping-and-visibility-of-environ-vars.md

 ---

-I was considering using primarily environment variables to do some simply configuration management.
+I was considering using environment variables to do some simple configuration management.
 To this end I experimented with ways to set environment variables and access them in a (Python) program.
 In the following I list some basic observations.
-(Some terminologies could be inaccurate.)
+(Some terminologies may be inaccurate.)
-I use the Bash shell.
+I use Bash shell.

 ## Subshell within a shell script